-ITASCA, Ill., May 12, 2016 /PRNewswire-USNewswire/ -- Tonight the National Safety Council presented its prestigious Green Cross for Safety Awards to individuals and organizations that have helped save lives and prevent injuries.
-The Council presented the Excellence Award to the Air Force Safety Center, the Innovation Award to United Airlines Corporate Safety and the Advocate Award to Progressive Agriculture Foundation.
+CHICAGO, May 16, 2019 /PRNewswire/ -- The National Safety Council presented its prestigious Green Cross for Safety Awards to organizations that have helped save lives and prevent injuries.
+The Council presented the Excellence Award to Nationwide, the Innovation Award to Schneider and the Advocate Award to Progressive Agriculture Foundation.
 National Safety Council leadership and award sponsors recognized each winner during a ceremony on Thursday at Chicago's Swissôtel that brought together the best and brightest in safety while raising funds for mission-critical initiatives.

 About the National Safety Council

 The National Safety Council is a nonprofit organization whose mission is to eliminate preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Founded in 1913 and chartered by Congress, NSC advances this mission by partnering with businesses, government agencies, elected officials and the public in areas where we can make the most impact.

 SOURCE National Safety Council